 Children up to(- 12 years old): free.

-Practical info: Start of the tour at the reception of the Town Hall (through the courtyard).
-The tour lasts 55 min.
+Practical info: Start of the tour in the courtyard).
+The tour lasts 45 min.

 Booking for groups: send an email with your desired the date and hour wished for your tour to firstname.lastname@example.org